Dr Adam McCann

 Dr Adam McCann is a Lecturer in Law (Education and Research) with research interests in the relation between law, governance, and human rights.
 His specific research focus is on the legal framework surrounding end-of-life medical decisions in the context of broader governance and political theories.
 Adam holds a PhD in law (2016) from the University of Groningen and an LL.M (2010) from Utrecht University.
 He was also recently a Visiting Fellow at the Lauterpacht Centre for International Law at the University of Cambridge.
 In January 2017, Adam was appointed one of the editors of the European Journal of Comparative Law and Governance.
 He is also the Study Abroad Academic Director for Law at Exeter.

 Prior to joining the University of Exeter, Adam taught law at the University of Groningen and he also taught on the University of London LL.B international programme at the University of Seychelles.
 His teaching experience at both undergraduate and postgraduate level includes: Criminal Law, Evidence Law, Medical Ethics and Law, Public International Law, and Public Law.
-Adam has also contributed to The Times Higher Education, The Conversation, The Irish Times, and has appeared on national radio discussing the law on assisted suicide.
+Adam has also contributed to The Times Higher Education, The Conversation, The Irish Times, and has been interviewed on BBC Radio and Irish national radio in relation to the law on assisted suicide.

 Dr McCann's PhD thesis is entitled: "Assisted Dying in Europe: A Comparative Law and Governance Analysis of Four National and Two Supranational Systems."
 It critically examines, by way of qualitative and quantitative analysis, the law on assisted dying in the context of broader social and political theories.